Want to swap your two wheels for four? If you’re thinking about hitting the Dutch roads, read our complete guide to buying a car in the Netherlands.

 Should you buy a new or used car?

 Sure, who doesn’t love that new car smell?
 But, there are more factors to consider when deciding whether to buy a new or used car in the Netherlands.
 For starters, new cars are more expensive simply because they’re new.
-Expect a couple of thousand euros to be knocked off its price as soon as you drive it off the showroom forecourt.
+Expect a couple of thousand euros to fall off its price as soon as you drive it off the showroom forecourt.

 That comes with a trade-off though: “When you buy a new car, you know exactly what you’re going to get.
 If you buy a second-hand car, you have to consider what is the history of the car.
 Who drove it before me, did they do the maintenance, is the mileage correct on the odometer, what is the true value of the car versus the price?
 You’ll have a lot more questions,” says Mark.
 “At Bynco, we understand these issues, and especially how hard it must be for expats; and that’s why our motto is ‘honest about cars’: we are here to help you buy a car – not sell you one.
-So we get the car tested and we tell you the whole truth.”
+So we test the car and tell you the whole truth.”

 Buying a new car in the Netherlands